Dumbo's Circus

-Dumbo's Circus is a live action/puppet television series that aired on The Disney Channel beginning on May 6, 1985, and featured the character of Dumbo from the original film.
+Dumbo's Circus is a live action/puppet television series that aired on The Disney Channel beginning on May 6, 1985 to May 25, 1986. and featured the character of Dumbo from the original film.
 Reruns continued to air until February 28, 1997.

-The cast members are human-sized anthropomorphic animals played by people in puppet suits using technology developed by Ken Forsse, the creator of Teddy Ruxpin.
-The same production technique was used for Welcome to Pooh Corner.
-Unlike Pooh Corner, the show never had NTSC VHS releases.
+The cast members are human-sized anthropomorphic animals played by people in puppet suits.
 Many of the show's cast went on to star in the Christian radio series, Adventures in Odyssey.
 The wagon used in the show was seen in the late 1980s and early 1990s on the vehicle boneyard lot of the Studio Backlot Tour at Disney-MGM Studios in Lake Buena Vista, Florida.
-When the series first started, Sebastian is seen wearing only his hat, vest and short pants.
+When the series started, Sebastian is seen wearing only his hat, vest and short pants.
 After a few episodes, he is given a white T-shirt to go with it.
-Some of the puppets that were used for audience members in the circus were used for Mother Goose's Treasury.
+Some of the puppets used for audience members in the circus were used for The Mother Goose Video Treasury.

 Background

 In the show, Dumbo has grown up, is finally able to speak, and has struck out on his own to begin his own circus.
 He and a cast of characters fly from town to town, in a wagon pulled through the air by Dumbo, performing their "greatest little show on earth".
 Other than Dumbo, none of the characters from the original film appeared in the show.
-Each character would perform a particular talent, which ranged from dancing and singing to telling knock knock jokes.
+Each character would perform a particular talent, which ranged from dancing and singing to telling knock-knock jokes.